New and old thoughts on the challenges of fycomp and/or “why students can’t write” through the lens of John Warner

 And finally, Warner reminds us that students struggling with writing doesn’t mean they aren’t learning; “struggle is actually an excellent educational outcome.”
 Indeed, maybe your students “can’t write” precisely because that struggle is the evidence that they’re learning.
 Our jobs as teachers is to help students through that struggle, to (again in Warner’s words) make that struggle “meaningful to students, and so even if they are defeated, they are better armed for the next battle.”

-3 thoughts on “New and old thoughts on the challenges of fycomp and/or “why students can’t write” through the lens of John Warner”
+3 Replies to “New and old thoughts on the challenges of fycomp and/or “why students can’t write” through the lens of John Warner”

 1. Great point about how we feel when writing something that is “weird” or even nonsensical to us, like the bureaucratic examples you invoked!